subhamrexpaul/ETH_AVAX_MOD2/README.md

 2. Unfold the canvas of your Visual Studio Code with two additional terminals.
 3. Within the second terminal, usher in the Ethereum node with this directive: `npx hardhat node`
 4. Within the third terminal, unveil the deployment script using the command: `npx hardhat run --network localhost scripts/deploy.js`
-5. Return to the first terminal and orchestrate the symphony with the command: `npm run dev, thus launching the frontend.`
+5. Return to the first terminal and orchestrate the symphony with the command: `npm run dev`, thus launching the frontend.

 With these actions, the project will spring to life on your very own localhost, predominantly accessible at `http://localhost:3000/`